 Coca-Cola is great at this.
 Using a range of marketing channels, including all of their social media, they encourage their customers to “Share a Coke” with a friend, neighbor, lover, family member, or stranger.
 This demonstrates how their company and product bring people together—one of the core tenants of the Coca-Cola brand.

 2. Be Consistent

-Have you ever had a friend who you only talk to once a year?
+Have you ever had a friend who you only talked to once a year?
 In the end, they’re not really a friend.
-You have to talk to someone regularly, at least once a week, to have a real relationship and that’s the same for content marketing.
+You have to talk to someone regularly, at least once a week, to have a real relationship, and that’s the same for content marketing.
 You can’t expect to send out one social media post and blog a year or month and expect to build relationships with your customers.

 Instead, you need to consistently provide content that tells your story and shares your values.
 This way, your customers can get to know who you are and come to trust that who you are won’t change.
 If you’re great for a week but then fall off the wagon, your customers will have a hard time trusting that you’ll stick around.

 3. Respond to Your Customers

 When it comes to building relationships, you can’t just talk to your customers.
 That’s a lecture, not a relationship.
 Instead, you need to focus on engaging with your customers in a back-and-forth dialogue, which can be done through content.